robertdavidgraham/hunter-dkim/README.md

 so that any tool will work, such as the DKIM Verifier add-on for Thunderbird.
 Google "Response Policy Zones for BIND9".
 That's what I first did.

+Once you've replicated that the emails verify, try to change them and see if they still verify.
+Change then and change the signature.
+Hack away.
+Find some way that verification can happen with forged/altered emails.

 ### "The entire email dump verified or just this one?"

 I've only validated this one email.
 It's the only one sent to me.